 For study in Canada, all overseas students are required to obtain a study permit, as the visa is called.
 For a course duration that is less than 6 months, a student permit is not required.
 Students have the flexibility of transferring between programs and institutions without applying for a change in the visa conditions.
+The period of study must be at a designated learning institute (click here for a list of DLIs)

 Some of the eligibility criteria for applying for a Canadian Student visa include the following: